TitanLi/smart-data-center/README.md

     client.subscribe('current');
 });
 ```
-2.Opening a port and publish the message to MQTT broker
+（3） Opening a port and publish the message to MQTT broker
 ```javascript
 const port = new SerialPort(config.serialport, {
     parser: SerialPort.parsers.readline('\n')